Mardi Gras – February 25, 2020 – Fat Tuesday.

 A LITTLE MARDI GRAS HISTORY

 The history of Mardi Gras began long before Europeans set foot in the New World.
 In mid February the ancient Romans celebrated the Lupercalia, a circus like festival not entirely unlike the Mardi Gras of today.
 When Rome embraced Christianity, the early Church fathers decided it was better to incorporate certain aspects of pagan rituals into the new faith rather than attempt to abolish them altogether.
 Carnivale became a period of abandon and merriment that preceded the penance of Lent, thus giving a Christian interpretation to the ancient custom.

 During the late 1700′s, pre-Lenten masked balls and festivals were common in New Orleans while it was under French rule.
 When New Orleans came under Spanish rule the custom was banned.
 In 1803 New Orleans came under the U.S. flag.
 The prohibition against masked festivals continued until 1823 when the Creole populace convinced the governor to permit masked balls.
 In 1827 street masking was again legalized.

-Mardi Gras was canceled during the dark years of 1918 and 1919 when the United States was involved in the bloody fighting of the First World War.
+Mardi Gras was canceled during the dark years of 1918 and 1919 when the United States was involved in the First World War.
 The celebration struggled through the 1920′s and early 30′s, which saw Prohibition and The Great Depression.
 The krewe of Alla brought carnival to the West Bank in 1934.
 With the rise of mass produced automobiles, random truck riders had become part of the Mardi Gras scene.
 In 1835 they organized themselves into the Elkes Krewe of Orleanians.
 The Krewe of Hermes appeared in 1937 and the Knights of Babylon in 1939.
 Mardi Gras prospered since the 1940′s, although it was canceled during the war years.